60T-main/Youtube-Bulk-Video-Uploader/README.md

 to run the program, navigate to ...\Youtube Bulk Uploader directory via console and type _python gui.py_

+you can also use command line arguments: _python gui.py ".folder/path" "description"_ (Both folder path and descripton must be in quotes)

 To run the automated tests, use:

 pytest